 With modern architecture constantly pushing the boundaries of creativity, innovation, and design, Brise Soleil has become symbolic of sustainable modern building design.
 The principle behind the design is to control the amount of both sunlight and heat that enters a building, creating an eco-friendly, comfortable environment for those inside.

-How Does It Work?
+How Does Brise Soleil Work?

 The core function of a Brise Soleil system is to control the amount of solar heat that enters a building while allowing natural light to filter through.
 This is achieved through the strategic placement of sunshades, fins, or louvres that block or diffuse sunlight based on the building’s orientation and the angle of the sun.

 Brise Soleil systems work by deflecting sunlight away from the building’s windows, reducing the amount of direct solar radiation that enters the interior.
 By managing solar heat gain, these systems help maintain a comfortable indoor temperature, reducing the need for air conditioning or artificial cooling systems.
 In winter months, they also help retain heat inside the building, hugely contributing to overall energy efficiency.
+They are often used in Passivhaus builds, contributing to 90% energy savings compared with typical building stock, compared with typical building stock.

 The design of Brise Soleil systems is carefully considered to ensure that they allow sufficient natural light into the space.
 The slats or fins are typically positioned at angles that allow daylight to enter the building while minimising glare and harsh sunlight.
 This balance between light control and energy efficiency is key to making Brise Soleil systems a practical and sustainable solution for modern architecture.